aslivka/CS373-site/pages/message_security.md

  and then quickly sells stock to profit from news.

 ### Fighting Against Spam
-There are primarily two ways to fight against spam (not including educating user).
+There are primarily two ways to fight against spam (excluding educating user).
 They are filtering messages by reputation or content.
 *	***Reputation-driven***
     *	IP